mattairtech/EEPROM_CAT25/README.md

 * CAT25020 (256B, 16B page)
 * CAT25010 (128B, 16B page)

+Other compatible chips can also be supported, see below.

 ## Addressing

-The CAT25040/CAT25020/CAT25010 use 8 address bits, while the larger EEPROMs use 16 bits (or 24 bits for the 1MBit chips and above).
-The CAT25040 however, needs 9 bits, so bit position 3 of the READ or WRITE instrutions is used as the 9th bit of the address.
+The 1/2/4kbit chips use 8 address bits, while the larger EEPROMs use 16 bits (or 24 bits for the 1MBit chips and above).
+The 4kbit chips however, need 9 bits, so bit position 3 of the READ or WRITE instrutions is used as the 9th bit of the address.
 This is handled automatically by the library.
 There are no address alignment considerations for either byte or block read/write methods.